 I have a BA in East Asian Studies from Valparaiso University and received my MA in East Asian Studies and Ph.
 D in Japanese Language and Literature from Washington University in St. Louis.
-I was also an instructor in Japanese Popular Culture at the University of Missouri, St. Louis (UMSL), and am currently a visiting professor of Asian Studies at Bowdoin College in Brunswick, ME.
-I have delivered special lectures and presentations at Washington University and UMSL regarding Japanese popular culture, anime, manga, music, fashion, art, literature, and film.
 In 2015-2016, thanks to Japan Foundation’s Dissertation Fellowship, I was a Gaikokujin Kenkyūin (Foreign Researcher) at The University of Tokyo, working with historian Kato (Nojima) Yoko and modern literature scholar Ando Hiroshi.
 In 2017, I was a Visiting Assistant Professor of Asian Studies at Bowdoin College, and am currently the Assistant Professor of Asian Studies-Japanese at Belmont University in Nashville, TN.

 Feel free to comment on anything you’d like or ask me questions, email kitborn at gmail dot com.
 I hope this site will stimulate good discussion about popular culture both in Japan and in the Americas.

 In no way do the views and thoughts presented on this site represent anyone but myself.
 Links do not equate with promotion of ideas.